jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 f = lambda x: x**2
 print(gradient_check(f, 4))
 ```
-We never use this method in production; however, computing partial derivative is tedious and error prone.
+We never use this method in production.
+But computing partial derivative is tedious and error prone.
 We use the naive method to verify a partial derivative implementation during development.

 #### Mini-batch gradient descent

-When computing the cost function, we can add all the errors for the entire training dataset.
-This takes too much time for just one update in one iteration.
+When computing the cost function, we can add all the errors for the whole training dataset.
+But this takes too much time for just one update in one iteration.
 On the contrary, we can perform stochastic gradient descent which makes one $$W$$ update per training sample.
 Nevertheless, the gradient descent will follow a zip zap pattern rather than follow the curve of the cost function.
-This can be a problem if you land in a steep gradient area where the parameters bounce to an area with a high cost.
-Stochastic gradient descent takes longer and may zip zag around the minimum rather than converge to it.
+This can be a problem if you land in a steep gradient area which the parameters may bounce to an area with a high cost.
+Stochastic gradient descent takes longer, and it may zip zag around the minima rather than converge to it.

 <div class="imgcap">
 <img src="/assets/dl/solution3.png" style="border:none;">
 </div>

 A good compromise is to process a batch of N samples at a time.
-N is a tunable hyperparameter, but usually is not very critical.
+N is a tunable hyperparameter but usually not very critical.
 We can start with 64 which is subject to the memory consumptions.

 $$
 J = \frac{1}{N} \sum_i (W_1*x_i - y_i)^2
 $$

-If the cost is very small, we may use the total cost rather than the average cost to make a more precise  in the floating point math for the derivative.
+If the cost is very small, we may use the total cost rather than the average cost to make a better precision in the floating point math for the derivative.

 ### Backpropagation
-**Backpropagate your loss to adjust W.** To compute the partial derivatives, $$ \frac{\partial J}{\partial W_i} $$, we can start from each node in the left most layer and propagate the gradient until it reaches the rightmost layer.
-Then, we move to the next layer and start the process again.
+**Backpropage your loss to adjust W.** To compute the partial derivatives, $$ \frac{\partial J}{\partial W_i} $$, we can start from each node in the left most layer, and propagate the gradient until it reaches the rightmost layer.
+Then we move to the next layer and start the process again.
 For a deep network, this is very inefficient.
 To compute the partial gradient efficiently, we perform a forward pass and a backpropagation.

 #### Forward pass
 First, we compute the cost of a forward pass: